nline/powerwatch/deployment-tools/powerwatch-test/README.md

 Run

 ```
-$ ./test.py
+$ pipenv run ./test.py
 ```

 And scan a QR code with the barcode scanner.
 If all the fields are green then the powerwatch has passed the test!
-The powerwatch probably needs to be running for a while before it will pass.
+The powerwatch needs to be running for 2 hours before it will pass.